Hazardous Material Recycling

 Computer Monitors (CRTs)

 Only non-working computer monitors (CRTs) are collected for disposal by UWF EH&S. Working monitors should be processed through regular surplus computer equipment methods.
 Old working equipment might be made available to school systems or other organizations that can make use of it.
 After being picked up from the UWF storage facility, "dead" monitors are stripped of plastic, wiring, and other usable materials before being crushed.
 The lead, glass and chemicals are recovered - not placed in landfills.
-Question, comments or requests for recycling can be made to: Peter Robinson, Director, ENVHS.
+Question, comments or requests for recycling can be made to: Michael Cobb, Director, ENVHS.